cmccandless/ExercismSolutions-csharp/binary-search-tree/README.md

 # Binary Search Tree

-Write a program that inserts numbers and searches in a binary tree.
+Insert and search for numbers in a binary tree.

 When we need to represent sorted data, an array does not make a good data structure.